jinglescode/jinglescode.github.io/_posts/info/2020-01-29-learnt-from-lecture-about-teaching.md

 This story has nothing to do with the actual content that is covered in class.
 But instead, it is focusing on the teaching style and delivery methods.

-This story is a note for myself and for anyone who teaches; on what I have experienced today, and on things that I should be aware of in future when it is my turn to teach.
+This story is a note for myself and for anyone who teaches; to share on what I have experienced today, and on things that I should be aware of in future when it is my turn to teach.

 # Unintelligible slides

-The slides are flooded with mathematical equations.
-I know it is a post-grad level course, but if the purpose of teaching is for students to learn, then it should be spoken in the universal language, English.
+In today’s lecture, the slides are flooded with mathematical equations.
+I know it is a post-grad level course, but if the purpose of teaching is for students to learn, then it should be spoken in the universal language, English, not mathematics.

 We learnt to use our languages at a young age, whereas we learnt about mathematical equations (especially graduate-level ones) much later.
+Slides after slides of explanations using mathematical equations?
+Are we expecting others to understand?; ain’t gonna work that well.

+Maybe sometimes we make things look difficult to make us looks smart?
+Maybe if we explain things using technical terms and bombastic words make us looks like we know our thing?

-Slides after slides of explanations mathematical equations form?
-The explanations can be done with an illustration or even simply a sequence of text description explaining how each step works.
+In teaching, the explanations can be done better with an illustration or just simply a sequence of text description explaining how each step works.

 # Constantly talking